DefGuard/wireguard-rs/README.md

   * On FreeBSD network interfaces are managed using **ioctl**.
   * On Linux, handle network routing using **netlink**.
   * **fwmark** handling

+### Windows support
+Please note that [WireGuard](https://www.wireguard.com/install/) needs to be installed on Windows with commands `wg` and `wireguard` available to be called from the command line.

 ### Note on `wireguard-go`
 If you intend to use the userspace WireGuard implementation you should note that currently the library assumes